BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_6_Accessing_Bitcoind_with_Swift.md

 Creating an address is simple enough, but what about creating a legacy address with a specific label?
 That requires two parameters in your RPC call.

-Since the simplistic `makeCommand` function in this section just passes on its `param`s as the guts of a JSON object, all you have to do is correctly format those guts.
+Since the simplistic `makeCommand` function in this section just passes on its `param`s as the guts of a JSON Object, all you have to do is correctly format those guts.
 Here's one way to do so:
 ```
 method = "getnewaddress"
 param = "\"learning-bitcoin\", \"legacy\""